A Defective Head

 During the manufacturing process, the positive and negative coil leads are bent over the sides of the gasket and tube, respectively, to hold them in place when everything is assembled.
 They should then be trimmed and pressed in flush with the tube, but that obviously has not happened.
 Questionable quality control strikes again.

 Luckily, it's an easy fix.
 Simply inserting your thumbnail between the bottom post and the gasket and then turning the head in a clockwise motion should be enough to push the wire back underneath the gasket.
+Nail clippers wirk well for removing any excess wire.
 It may take a couple of tries because of the springiness in the wire.
 You should feel no wire protruding if you spin the head between your fingers now.
 You've just recovered a head that seemed defective!